herrwinfried/EasierWsaInstaller/README.md

 # Warning

+1. **Due to the intensity of my real life, the development and updating phase of the project has slowed down.**

-1. **This is an experimental project.
+2. **This is an experimental project.
 We are not responsible for an incident that you will encounter.
 Do it within your own consciousness.**

-2. This method is experimental.
+3. This method is experimental.
 Made easy for you to enter fewer commands.

 # What is EasierWsaInstaller?